-“A guitar virtuoso with a playful experimentation” (Music Zeitgeist), Martin Simon writes instrumental music with “subtle artistry and fragile emotions” (Jazz Corner).
+Martin Simon writes instrumental music with a “playful experimentation (Music Zeitgeist), subtle artistry and fragile emotions” (Jazz Corner).

 Guitarist and composer Martin Simon is best known for connecting contemporary jazz with classical and ethnic influences.
-Pursuing his passion and love for experimentation he often transforms traditional folk-like motives into a new, extended musical form, infused with polyrhythms and spontaneous improvisation.
+Pursuing his passion for experimentation he often transforms simple motives into extended musical forms, infused with polyrhythms and spontaneous improvisation.

-He has performed with dozens of wonderful musicians from around the world like David Watson (John Zorn), Paul Steven Ray (Vernon Reid), Salim Washington (Kenny Garrett, Anthony Braxton), Chris Bacas (Buddy Rich), Jorge Amorim (Baden Powell, Al Foster), Arturo Martinez (Jose Greco), Alfonso Cid (Pilar Rioja), Carlos Hayre, Michal Urbaniak, Wojciech Karolak among others.
+He has performed with established musicians from different parts of the world like David Watson (John Zorn), Paul Steven Ray (Vernon Reid), Salim Washington (Kenny Garrett, Anthony Braxton), Chris Bacas (Buddy Rich), Jorge Amorim (Baden Powell, Al Foster), Arturo Martinez (Jose Greco), Alfonso Cid (Pilar Rioja), Carlos Hayre among others.

-Martin Simon was first recognized at the New Faces of Slovak Jazz national young jazz competition after wining the main prize for original music as a leader of a jazz-fusion group Jazzva.
-The National Slovak Radio recorded and broadcasted live performace of his Conversational Music with experimental group ConversClub featured in “Jazz under Pyramid” longest-running jazz series.
+Martin Simon was first recognized in 1996 at the New Faces of Slovak Jazz national young jazz competition, wining the main prize for original music as a bandleader of a jazz-fusion group Jazzva.
+The National Slovak Radio recorded and broadcasted live performace of his Conversational Music concept featured in “Jazz under Pyramid” longest-running jazz series.

-After moving to New York, he was a member of the New York Mandolin Orchestra and BC Electro-acoustic Music Ensemble, and collaborated with award-winning film and visual artists such as Miroslaw Rogala, John J.A.
+He was a member of the New York Mandolin Orchestra and BC Electro-acoustic Music Ensemble.
+He collaborated with award-winning film and visual artists such as Miroslaw Rogala, John J.A.
 Jannone, Ronaldo Kiel, Anat Inbar, and SangHee Ann.
-He is an author or co-author of several music and multimedia theatre works including Bridge to You, Blackbox, Melting Away, Little Pictures and others.
+He is a co-author of several music/multimedia theatre works including Bridge to You, Blackbox, Melting Away, Little Pictures and others.

-Martin Simon graduated with a Master degree from Brooklyn College, where he studied composition, performance and interactive media arts.
-His mentors included Tania Leon, Douglas Cohen, Noah Creshevsky, George Brunner, Amnon Wolman, Miroslaw Rogala, John J.A.
-Jannone among others.
-He has been also active in academic arena.
-He taught music and audio production for film and animation at Pratt Institute.
-He has coached dozen guitar players and developed curriculum for guitar workshops.
-He was invited to present his experimental work at the International Conference for Improvised Music (ISIM) along artists like Oliver Lake, Art Lande, Mazen Kerbaj, Stephen Nachmanovitch, Pauline Oliveros, Michael Zerang, Anto Pett, AACM and others.
-His work was published by the University Press of America and is available through Barnes & Noble.
+Martin has coached dozen guitar players and developed curriculum for various workshops and courses.
+He was invited to the International Conference for Improvised Music (ISIM) along with artists like Oliver Lake, Art Lande, Mazen Kerbaj, Stephen Nachmanovitch, Pauline Oliveros, Michael Zerang, Anto Pett, AACM and others.
+His work was published by the University Press of America.

 We are transferred to a different dimension of time and place